 Thrive’s philosophy is based on people taking personal responsibility for their actions.
 If you’ve decided you’re ready to put the effort into getting fit, healthy, slimmer, bigger, faster, stronger, or whatever it may be, then Thrive will give you the best programme it can.
-Success requires your commitment and Thrive will be with you each step of the way.
+Success requires your commitment and Thrive will be with you (online at least) each step of the way.

 If you’re going to be training in the same place two or three times a week, you’ll benefit from variety in your exercises.
 There are plenty of bodyweight exercises that can deliver results, but generally the more equipment in a gym, the more varied your training programmes will be.